dqops/dqo/docs/examples/data-completeness/number-of-null-values.md

 **************************************************
 ```

+In this example, we have demonstrated how to use DQOps to verify the completeness of data in a column.
+By using the [nulls_count](../../checks/column/nulls/nulls-count.md) column check, we can monitor that the number of
+null values in a column does not exceed the minimum accepted count.
+If it does, you will get a warning, error or fatal result.

 ## Next steps

 - You haven't installed DQOps yet?
 Check the detailed guide on how to [install DQOps using pip](../../working-with-dqo/installation/install-dqo-using-pip.md) or [run DQO as a Docker container](../../working-with-dqo/installation/run-dqo-as-docker-container.md).